fedher/pystorm-rabbitmq-poc/Readme.md

 # PyStorm RabbitMQ

 This is an example about using Apache Storm with Python and RabbitMQ.
-The example get words from RabbitMQ (from a spout) and count them (from a bolt).
+The example gets words from RabbitMQ (from a spout) and counts them (from a bolt).
 Before running the example you should publish some messages to RabbitMQ.